ose-support-ros/stcamera_ros2/README.md

 </pre>

 ### 4.2.
 Get images in free run or trigger mode
-The node "grabber" in the example folder uses the StCameraNode to retrieve the image data.
+The node "grabber" in the stcamera_demos folder uses the StCameraNode to retrieve the image data.
 There are C++ and Python versions, and the C++ version is code that doubles as a test of how services and topics work, covering a variety of services and topics.

 ## 5. About Support
 OMRON SENTECH does not provide direct support for this package.
 For questions, glitches, etc., please utilize the issuues on GitHub.